 - 1 sprig thyme

-- Wash chicken feet in 2 tablespoons vinegar or lime juice and 1 gallon water.
+Wash chicken feet in 2 tablespoons vinegar or lime juice and cold water.
 Discard water.
-Place meat in large pot add salt, pepper, 1 quart of water, pumpkin and garlic.
-Cover and let simmer over med- low heat for 30 minutes.
+Place meat in large pot add salt, pepper, 1qt of water, pumpkin and garlic.
+Cover and let simmer over med- low heat for 45 minutes.
 While the chicken feet cooks peel vegetables and cut into small pieces.
 Remove lid.
 Add veggies and stir well.
-Pour in ½ gallon water cover and let cook for 15 minutes.
+Pour in ½ gallon water cover and let cook for 30 minutes.
 While the vegetables cook prepare the dumplings.
 After 15 minutes add dumplings to pot and stir well.

-- When the soup begins to boil add remaining quart of water, thyme, schallion and noodle packet.
+When the soup begins to boil add more water if desired.
+Add thyme, scallion and noodle.
 Stir well, cover the pot and let it cook for 10 minutes.
 Remove the cover, stir well, replace cover and simmer for an additional 5 to 7 minutes.